dotnet/deployment-tools/Documentation/dotnet-mage/README.md

 There is one new option, to add launcher.
 Here's the short documentation for this option:

-`
-  -AddLauncher <binary_to_launch>    -al
 Adds Launcher to target directory and sets its binary to launch.

+`-AddLauncher <binary_to_launch>` or short `-al`

 Example:
-        -AddLauncher myapp.dll -TargetDirectory bin/release
+`-AddLauncher myapp.dll -TargetDirectory bin/release`
-`

 Launcher is required for all .NET 5 (and .NET Core 3.1) apps in ClickOnce.